bgeorge11/ml-unit-test-demo/README.md

 		doGraphDataOperations --> Create a graph of triples, ontology, query with inferencing using RDFS and OWL HORST, OWL HORST FULL rulesets.
 Also demonstrates OWL sameAs relationship.
 9. DataMovementSDKOperationsTest4.java -->  Loads JSON documents using data movement SDK (DMSDK)
 10. DataMovementSDKOperationsTest6.java --> Loads a CSV document, convert to JSON document (one row is one document) and loads to Marklogic using Data movement SDK (DMSDK)
+11. DataOperationsTest5.java --> Load JSON files and patch with a POJO (uses insertFragment, PatchBuilder)